 When it comes to handling large volumes of waste, anaerobic digestion requires less space and much less time than large scale composting would.
 And instead of the byproduct methane being released into the atmosphere, anaerobic digestion allows for it to be captured and re-used as biomethane.
 Last but not least, the digestate that is produced from the anaerobic digestion process is rich in nutrients and can be used to improve soil structure and fertility, similarly to compost.

-So, in short – anaerobic digestion is a faster and more efficient composting process that also allows us to capture the methane to use as renewable gas.
+So, in short – when there is a large volume of waste, anaerobic digestion is a faster and more efficient composting process that also allows us to capture the methane to use as renewable gas.

 • Are there any limitations with producing biomethane?

-Australia is in its relative infancy with biomethane, however, biomethane is being produced around the world today.
-But progress is being made, Jemena’s Malabar Biomethane Injection Plant, is the first demonstration project in Australia to produce it and inject it into a gas network.
-They have partnered with Sydney Water to upgrade biogas produced from organic waste at the Malabar Water Resource Recovery Facility.
+While Australia is still in the early stages of biomethane production, it is already being produced around the world.
+But progress is being made, Jemena’s Malabar Biomethane Injection Plant being the first project in Australia to produce biomethane and inject it into a gas network.
+The plant is a result of a partnership with Sydney Water, which is upgrading biogas produced from organic waste at the Malabar Water Resource Recovery Facility..

-Until the technology is adopted more readily across the country, the main limitations will be cost and scale.
-An uptake in biomethane and biogas plants, and subsequent partnerships to obtain the organic matter, will bring the costs down and increase biomethane supply greatly.
+Until the technology is more widely adopted across the country, the main limitations will be cost and scale.
+However, increased uptake of biomethane and biogas plants, along with partnerships to secure organic matter, will help reduce costs and significantly boost the supply of biomethane.

 • To create biomethane you need energy to run the biogas plant, is that renewable?

-In the case of the Malabar facility the Certification Rules under the GreenPower scheme are published by the Office of Energy and Climate Change, NSW Treasury.
-GreenPower is a national renewable energy accreditation program, administered by the NSW Government on behalf of the NGPSG made up of the New South Wales, Victoria, and South Australia governments, with the Australian Capital Territory, Northern Territory, Tasmania and Queensland governments as observing members.
+In the case of the Malabar facility the Certification Rules under the GreenPower scheme are published by the Department of Climate Change, Energy, the Environment and Water.
+GreenPower is a national renewable energy accreditation program, administered by the NSW Government on behalf of the National GreenPower Steering Group made up of the New South Wales, Victoria, and South Australia governments, with the Australian Capital Territory, Northern Territory, Tasmania and Queensland governments as observing members.

 You can find more details about the Malabar certification here.